NBCLab/nimare-paper/content/ibma.md

 # Here we delete the recent variables for the sake of reducing memory usage
 del img_transformer
 ```

+Now that we have filled in as many gaps in the `Dataset` as possible, we can start running meta-analyses.
+We will start with a DerSimonian-Laird meta-analysis ({py:class}`nimare.meta.ibma.DerSimonianLaird`).

 ```{code-cell} ipython3
 from nimare import meta